Mangrai: Early years

-King Mangrai the Great was born on 23 October 1238, in Ngoen Yang (present day Chiang Saen), Thailand, on the Mekong River, a son of the local ruler Lao Meng and his wife Ua Ming Chom Mueang, a princess from the Tai Lue city of Chiang Rung, which is now called Jinghong, in Sipsongpanna (Xishuangbanna), China.
+Mangrai the Great was born on 10 October 1238, in Ngoenyang, on the Mekong River, a son of the local ruler, Lao Meng, and Thep Kham Khai, a daughter of Hung Kaen Chai, a Tai Lue ruler of Chiang Hung, which is now called Jinghong, in Sipsongpanna (Xishuangbanna), China.

+Ascension to the throne

 In 1259, Mangrai succeeded his father to become the first independent king of the unified Tai city states in northern Lanna and what is now northern Laos.
-Seeing the Tai states disunited and in danger, Mangrai quickly expanded his kingdom by conquering Muang Lai, Chiang Kham and Chiang Khong and initiating alliances with other states.
+Seeing the Tai states disunited and in danger, Mangrai quickly expanded his kingdom by conquering Muang Lai and Chiang Khong, along with conquering Chiang Kham and Thoeng, which belonged to the Phayao kingdom, and initiating alliances with other states.

 In 1262, he founded the city of Chiang Rai as his new capital in the Kok River basin.
 He also seems to have been operating around this time in the area of Fang in the Upper Kok Valley.

-In 1287, Mangrai first made peace between King Ngam Muang of Phayao and King Ram Khamhaeng of Sukhothai, who had seduced the former's queen.
-The three kings then entered into a "Strong pact of friendship".
+In 1287, Mangrai first made peace between King Ngammueang of Phayao and King Ramkhamhaeng of Sukhothai, who had seduced the former's queen.
+The three kings then entered into a "Strong pact of friendship" later referred to as "The Three Kings Alliance".
+Chusak Satienpattanodom connects the pact to the Mongol destruction of Pagan in the same year, reading it as a response by three rulers to a threat from the north.
+He adds that the oath bound the three men and not their houses, and notes that Lan Na and Nan later took Phayao from Ngammueang's line.

 While still living in the area of Fang, he was visited by merchants from the Mon kingdom of Haripunchai (Haripunjaya, now known as Lamphun).
 Hearing of the wealth of that kingdom, he was determined to conquer it, against the advice of his counselors.
+The Chiang Mai chronicle has him question the traders directly about how prosperous Hariphunchai was, and record that traders of all countries frequented it by land and by water; Baker and Pasuk read the exchange as showing how closely commerce and conquest ran together.
 As it was thought impossible to take the city by force, Mangrai sent a merchant named Ai Fa as a mole to gain the confidence of its King Yi Ba.
-In time, Ai Fa became the Chief Minister and managed to undermine the King's authority.
+In time, Ai Fa became the chief minister and managed to undermine the king's authority.

-In 1291, with the people in a state of discontent, Mangrai defeated the Mon kingdom and added Haripunchai to his kingdom.
+In 1291, with the people in a state of discontent, Mangrai defeated the Mon kingdom and annexed Haripunchai to his kingdom.
 Yi Ba, the last king of Hariphunchai, was forced to flee south to Lampang.
+Chusak Satienpattanodom dates the conquest of Hariphunchai to 1292.